-I have since built Firefox, Thunderbird and Seamonkey specifically for
+Since then, Firefox, Thunderbird and Seamonkey versions specifically

-different systems, gaining experience, learning the quirks and
+different systems were built, gaining experience, learning the quirks

 following code development.
-Eventually, with Firefox 3.5.2, I settled
+Eventually, with Firefox 3.5.2, it was

-useability of the browser.
+useability of the browser for general use.
 At that point in time, the

 was given shape, releasing the highly optimized browser to the public